 Periodically (depending on the frequency of reporting, but 3 monthly is indicative) during the three-year case reporting period, an expert review group will meet and review the uploaded cases to identify themes around patient factors, equipment factors, technique used and human factors in the performance of eFONA.

-The panels will use the SEIPS 2.0 framework to integrate these aspects, using the concepts of the work system, processes, and outcomes
+The panels will use the SEIPS 2.0 framework to integrate these aspects, using the concepts of the work system, processes, and outcomes.

 Figure 1.
-SEIPS 2.0 conceptual diagram (from Holden et al)
+SEIPS 2.0 conceptual diagram (from Holden et al).

 The panels will review each case as a small group (3-4 members).
 The whole panel will then review all the cases within the (three-month) period together to compare and contrast across cases, and to seek consensus on key themes within and between the systems and subsystems for individual/groups of cases.
 As an iterative process, the factors and themes are likely to develop during the time of the registry.
 Indicative domains, based on the SEIPS 2.0 methodology and combined with the experience of NAP4, subsequent NAPs, and expert opinion, include: